prefix-dev/setup-pixi/README.md

 This will create one environment per line, and install them.
 This is useful in particular to install executables that are needed for `pixi install` to work properly.
 For instance, the `keyring`, or `gcloud` executables.
 The following example shows how to install both in separate global environments.
-Note that global environments are not cached.
+By default, global environments are not cached.
+You can enable caching by setting the `global-cache` input to `true`.

 ```yml
 - uses: prefix-dev/setup-pixi@v0.9.1